soubhisaad/Swiss-National-Bank-Balance-Sheet-Data-Analytics-Project/README.md

 - `SQL_Analysis.sql`: Complete SQL script with well-commented queries.
 - `/SQL_and_pgAdmin_Visuals/`: Screenshots of visualizations created in pgAdmin.
 - `PowerBI_SNB.pbix`: Power BI report file with dashboard visualizations and explanation.
+- `/PowerBI_Visuals/`: Screenshots of dynamic dashboard views created in Power BI.
 - `Machine_Learning.ipynb`: Notebook for building and evaluating machine learning models on SNB data.

 ---

 ## 📌 Key Insights

-### Liquidity Surge Post-2011
+**🔹 Liquidity Surge Post-2011**
-Sight deposits jumped from ~10% to over **50% of total liabilities** after the SNB introduced the EUR/CHF exchange rate floor in 2011, revealing a long-lasting shift to a liquidity-heavy policy stance.
+Sight deposits jumped from ~10% to over 50% of total liabilities after the SNB introduced the EUR/CHF exchange rate floor in 2011, revealing a long-lasting shift to a liquidity-heavy policy stance.

-### Crisis-Driven Balance Sheet Growth
+**🔹 Crisis-Driven Balance Sheet Growth**
-The SNB’s **total assets soared** during both the 2008 financial crisis and the COVID-19 pandemic.
-Between March 2020 and December 2021, assets rose by CHF **204 billion** due to aggressive foreign asset purchases.
+The SNB’s total assets soared during both the 2008 financial crisis and the COVID-19 pandemic.
+Between March 2020 and December 2021, assets rose by CHF 204 billion due to aggressive foreign asset purchases.

-### Cash Demand Peaked in 2021
+**🔹 Cash Demand Peaked in 2021**
-**Banknotes in circulation** reached an all-time high of **CHF 88.5B**, showing how households shifted to physical cash during the COVID crisis.
+Banknotes in circulation reached an all-time high of CHF 88.5B, showing how households shifted to physical cash during the COVID crisis.
 Seasonal spikes also reveal holiday- and confidence-driven behavior.

-### Foreign Currency Investments as a Monetary Tool
+**🔹 Foreign Currency Investments as a Monetary Tool**
-SNB **foreign currency investments** peaked at **CHF 1,015B**, while liabilities remained low — proving that the bank printed CHF to buy foreign assets.
+SNB foreign currency investments peaked at CHF 1,015B, while liabilities remained low — proving that the bank printed CHF to buy foreign assets.
 After 2022, investments declined as the SNB shifted to fighting inflation.

-### Gold’s Role Continues to Shrink
+**🔹 Gold’s Role Continues to Shrink**
-Gold dropped from **~30% to under 15%** of total assets over time, showing a strategic move away from traditional reserves toward more liquid, policy-driven instruments.
+Gold dropped from ~30% to under 15% of total assets over time, showing a strategic move away from traditional reserves toward more liquid, policy-driven instruments.

-### Record Balance Sheet Peaks (2021–2022)
+**🔹 Record Balance Sheet Peaks (2021–2022)**
-The five highest asset levels in SNB history were recorded between **Dec 2021 and May 2022**, marking the peak of its post-crisis monetary expansion.
+The five highest asset levels in SNB history were recorded between Dec 2021 and May 2022, marking the peak of its post-crisis monetary expansion.

-### Balance Sheet Composition Transformation
+**🔹 Balance Sheet Composition Transformation**
-Over the past 25+ years, the SNB’s balance sheet evolved from being **gold- and cash-heavy** to being dominated by **foreign currency investments and sight deposits**, showing a move from traditional reserve banking to modern interventionism.
+Over the past 25+ years, the SNB’s balance sheet evolved from being gold- and cash-heavy to being dominated by foreign currency investments and sight deposits — a shift from traditional reserve banking to modern interventionism.

 ---